sarahciston/codingcare/posts/unknowing.md

 Yet uncertainty does not have to mean suffering.
 Loss does not.

-Instead of hallucination, [call it fabrication].
-Instead of fabrication, could we call upon systems that are "improvising knowledge."
-That first acknowledge never having known in any authoritative, encapsulating way.
-Instead of claiming knowledge, they welcome knowledge in its teetering verb state — a sharing, haptic undercommon of un/knowing.
+Instead of hallucination, instead of catastrophic forgetting, fabrication.
+Fabrication calls upon systems that are "improvising knowledge," which first acknowledge never having known — not in any authoritative, encapsulating way.
+Instead of claiming, they welcome knowledge in its teetering verb state — a sharing, haptic undercommon of un/knowing.

 >"I speak of the *verb process*, the doing, the coming into being, the at-the-time-of.
 Which is why we think there is particular value in live music, contemplating the artifact as it arrives, listening to it emerge.
 There it is.
 And There." [@barakaHomeSocialEssays1966]

 Far sweeter ways of knowing.
 Fizz and curiosity.
-Dovetailedness holding us together.
+[The tension of] Dovetailedness holding us together.
 All the rage and color and quilting and texture inside.

 Pipi, you call your show "Big heartedness, be my neighbor."
 I like that you don't lay claims.
 When you could have declared, "be mine," you ask only to be nearby [@PipilottiRistBig].
 I want to stay nearby.
 I can let unknowing texture me.
 I can write other functions.